 A deft hand when it comes to interior materials and design means the LC 500 more than lives up to its hefty price tag.

-One feature reminded me of the Corvette's cockpit: a prominent handle on the center console that gives the passenger something to grab if things go sideways.
+One feature of the Lexus LC 500 reminded me of the Corvette’s cockpit: a prominent handle on the center console that gives the passenger something to grab if things go sideways.

 Two rear seats are present, but they don’t really do anything — not even a child will fit back there.
 Cargo room is also at a premium, as the trunk measures only 5.4 cubic feet.
 I was able to fit one larger piece of luggage in back, but no way could you fit two.
 That’s what the backseat is for, I guess.